Postcards from the Edge of the Universe: A ‘No Man’s Sky’ Gallery

-No Man’s Sky for PC came out a few days after it debuted on Sony’s PlayStation 4 – and for some who prefer to play on systems they can pick and choose their own components for, Hello Games’ sci-fi explore-it-all has been a bit of a mess.
-The game might be the quickest-selling of any on Steam in 2016, but with those (invisible, digital, don’t even try to touch them) units shifted has come a slew of player criticism.
+No Man’s Sky for PC came out a few days after it debuted on Sony’s PlayStation 4—and for some who prefer to play on systems they can pick and choose their own components for, Hello Games’ sci-fi explore-it-all has been a bit of a mess.
+The game might be the quickest-selling of any on Steam in 2016, but it has also received a slew of player criticism.
 Over 36,000 user reviews currently spit out a “mixed” average, with comments concerning frame rate woes and game-crashing glitches.

 Videos by VICE